Bosch Serie 8 In’genius ProSilence BGL8SIL5 Review

-A silent vacuum cleaner with bag with a super long cord
+A very quiet vacuum cleaner with a bag and a long cord (12 meters).
+Not a compact choice.

 If someone were to ask me what a canister vacuum cleaner looks like, I would immediately point out this Bosch Series 8 In'genius ProSilence BGL8SIL5.
 This bagged vacuum cleaner is marked with ‘Silence' in the product name.
 Thus, it is suggested that it is very quiet.
 But is that really the case?

 I have extensively tested this Bosch vacuum cleaner with bag.
 Check out my findings in this Bosch Series 8 In'genius ProSilence BGL8SIL5 review.